-The penalties for failing to appear in court in response to citations may include a misdemeanor conviction, a jail sentence up to 90 days, and a fine of up to $500.
+As a Worcester attorney could explain, the penalties for failing to appear in court in response to citations may include a misdemeanor conviction, a jail sentence up to 90 days, and a fine of up to $500.
 If individuals receive an additional jail sentence from conviction on the criminal offense on which they failed to appear, they may serve these sentences concurrently, or at the same time.

-Not Appearing for Juror Duty
+Not Appearing for Jury Duty

 Prospective jurors who receive jury summonses are prohibited from failing to appear in court, pursuant to Maryland Code, Courts and Judicial Proceedings Law § 8-504.
 When prospective jurors fail to appear, judges may order them to appear in court on another date to explain their previous failure to appear.
 Individuals who violate this code section may be subject to a maximum 60-day jail sentence and a fine of $1,000.